Najd: Post–Ridda wars, until the 10th century

 Muhammad's followers rapidly expanded the territory under Muslim rule beyond Arabia, conquering huge swathes of territory from the Iberian Peninsula in the west to modern day Pakistan in the east in a matter of decades.
-The bulk of the tribes that helped the Caliphate's expansion into Persia and the Levant were composed of Nejdi tribes such as Banu Tamim.
+The bulk of the tribes that helped the Caliphate's expansion into Persia and the Levant were composed of Najdi tribes such as Banu Tamim.
 The Caliphate's use of these once-rebellious tribes allowed Abu Bakr and Umar to quickly deploy battle hardened men and experienced generals such as Al-Qa'qa' ibn Amr al-Tamimi into the front-lines against the Persians and Byzantines.

-Najd soon became a politically peripheral region of the Muslim world as the focus shifted to the more developed conquered lands.
-The conquering tribes of Nejd soon shifted into the Levant, Persia and North Africa, playing a role in future conflicts in the caliphate, becoming governors and even birthing emirates such as the Aghlabids.
+Najd soon became a politically peripheral region of the Muslim world as the focus shifted to the outside of the peninsula.
+Many of members of the conquering tribes of Najd soon shifted into the Levant, Persia and North Africa, playing a role in future conflicts in the caliphate, becoming governors and even birthing emirates such as the Aghlabids.
+Migrations continued throughout the centuries back and forth from Nejd to Iraq and the Levant, with many Najdi tribes reaching Khorosan and the Maghreb.